Schema

 When a new event without a schema comes into Woopra, the system will create a basic schema so that the event can be found in reports and searched for in the Woopra interface.
 Users can then edit this schema in the schemas section to give some items a more sensical value that the computer cannot auto-generate such as Display Name, and Template.

-If the action is already added to the schema, Woopra will not modify it if you start sending other properties.
+If the event is already added to the schema, Woopra will not modify it if you start sending other properties.
 In other words, the new properties will not be automatically added to the existing Schema.
-To update the schema you will need to either delete it and wait for the action to be tracked again, or manually make the property modifications yourself.
+To update the schema you will need to either delete it and wait for the event to be tracked again, or manually make the property modifications yourself.
 Note that deleting a Schema will not delete any existing data that has been collected.

 Auto-Generated Characters